 In recent times, it seems that each year of releases brings a handful of titles that launch as duds.
 Sometimes, they’re flat-out broken, and other times, they’re simply far from the vision that was initially promised.
 Microsoft Flight Simulator 2020 was not exactly one such title, but in the four years since its release, Asobo has carved it out to be far more complex and improved than its launch build.

 The team has released over a dozen major Sim Updates, a variety of World/City Updates, and three sizeable Aircraft & Avionics Updates.
-The 40th Anniversary Edition update in 2022 also provided a generous helping of returning aircraft and new handcrafted airports all for for free.
+The 40th Anniversary Edition update in 2022 also provided a generous helping of returning aircraft and new handcrafted airports all for free.
 Of course, this has all been paired with the dizzying array of free and paid add-on content.
 MSFS 2020 has truly lived a fulfilling life and all of that hard work has set the foundation for Microsoft Flight Simulator 2024.
 Short of deserving it, simmers are demanding that this next project be ready to go from day one.

 Growing pains

-Despite all these efforts, there are still some glaring omissions such as a poor ATC system, rudimentary implementation of ground services for airliners, live traffic mismatching, and some default planes to this day don’t even have interactive doors.
+Despite all these efforts, however, there are still some glaring omissions such as a poor ATC system, rudimentary implementation of ground services for airliners, live traffic mismatching, and some default planes to this day don’t even have interactive doors.

-While Asobo heralded the update as a milestone due to some optimisation techniques it learned from porting the sim over to consoles (the first of its kind,) some users to this day wholeheartedly believe a fidelity downgrade was implemented that continues to persist; a point that is still contested.
+While Asobo heralded the update as a milestone due to some optimization techniques it learned from porting the sim over to consoles (the first of its kind,) some users to this day wholeheartedly believe a fidelity downgrade was implemented that continues to persist; a point that is still contested.

 Speaking of updates, Microsoft Flight Simulator 2020 did previously have a nasty habit of moving two steps forward and one step back with many of its deployments.

-Anxiety over the release of a new Sim Update took hold of some members of the community, fearing that their build that they “finally finished tweaking” would be rendered unstable yet again, and content that was previously okay would be broken.
+Up until a few years ago, anxiety over the release of a new Sim Update took hold of some members of the community, fearing that their build that they “finally finished tweaking” would be rendered unstable yet again, and content that was previously okay would be broken.

 As someone who’s genuinely loved Microsoft Flight Simulator 2020 from its inception to now, I’m not trying to spin up a bout of revisionist history to paint it as some clunky mess that took forever to be fixed.
-I’ve highlighted (some) of its most egregious issues, but its life is filled with a lot of highlights.
-The primary one being that it managed to deliver one of, if not the most comprehensive civilian flight simulation experience to date.

 That is what Asobo is seeking to exceed—the gold standard that it set itself.